laurenchen0631/English-Learning/category/common_tranisition.md

 	- This is a gold necklace, hence it is expensive.
 	- She was slimmer and hence more active
 	- For that reason, he suggests that particularly vulnerable sites such as airports or nuclear power stations should defend themselves with a mixture of anti-drone devices.
+	- He was too sick to stay.
+Accordingly, we sent him home.
 + otherwise 否則/不然
 	- I'd better write it down, otherwise I'll forget it.
 	- Call home, otherwise your parents will start to worry.